Pssstt… prefer listening to reading? You can get this article in podcast form , courtesy of good folks at The Frontier, right here.

 The second technological wave is the arrival of the electric vehicle.
-Tesla is now the planet’s 4th most valuable automaker and there are already more than 2 million electric vehicles on the world’s roads.
+Tesla is now regularly valued as one of the planet’s 5 most valuable automakers and there are already more than 2 million electric vehicles on the world’s roads.
 While the falling costs of batteries get most of the attention in the media, the truly revolutionary bit in an electric vehicle is actually the drivetrain.
 That’s because the drivetrain for an internal combustion engine contains about 2,000 parts while an electric one contains about 20.
 A system with two orders of magnitude fewer parts is way more reliable and saves money by eliminating around half the cost of traditional car maintenance.
 It gives electric vehicles much longer lifespans.
 The average combustion vehicle lasts about 250,000 km, while current estimates for the lifespans of today’s electric vehicles are around 800,000 km.

 You know how the value of a car drops by a quarter when you drive it out the dealer?
 Well, not if it’s electric.